sylvaingchassang/ddss-safely-report/docs/mkdocs/guides/deploy-app.md

 !!! info

-    If you are not familiar with these files, please check the guide on survey creation.
+    If you are not familiar with these files, please review the [guide](create-survey-files.md) on survey creation.

 Then, place these files in a designated location on the host machine (e.g., `/survey/files/`), which will later be mounted to the Docker container.